lola4/DRAC/README.md

 With BWA identifications, one cannot conclude whether the reads are true or false positives, DRAC pipeline afterwards will apply a method to ensure that counts belonging to a particular genome are well spread and covering a directly proportional part of it.

 DRAC is is a binner tool that takes a BAM file as input (with a minor change it can start from a non-host reads fastq file) that keeps both the host aligned reads and the unmapped (Discarded by the aligner, for whatever reason), that DRAC will classify by the bitwise flag (samtools).
-Afterwards, DRAC trims the putative remaining adapters, trims the low complexity sequences with the DUST algorithm, trims the low quality tails and in dismisses the short reads after this process, saving them in a fastq file
+Afterwards, DRAC trims the putative remaining adapters, trims the low complexity sequences with the DUST algorithm, trims the low quality tails and in dismisses the short reads after this process, saving them in a fastq file.

 Since the remaining reads will be unsorted and one of the pairs members is sometimes lost, the pipeline fixes the pairs to keep only the paired reads.
 It will also save the singletons in case the user needs to analyze them in a further step.